ELICIT: LLM Augmentation via External In-Context Capability: Experiments

-\paragraph{\emph{\alg achieves efficiently eliciting models' capabilities.}} From Tables~\ref{tab:main_results}, comparing the zero-shot baseline and \alg, we observe that \alg significantly elicits model capabilities across most tasks without increasing token usage.
+From Tables~\ref{tab:main_results}, comparing the zero-shot baseline and \alg, we observe that \alg significantly elicits model capabilities across most tasks without increasing token usage.
 Across the 20 tasks, \alg achieves an average improvement of 11.4\% across different models.
-For Llama3, \alg improves over zero-shot by 15.1\% while using the same 108.2 tokens. \alg demonstrates substantial gains in Reasoning (e.g., +14.4\% for LLama3) and Safety tasks (e.g., +14.0\% for LLama3).
-In many cases, \alg's performance is comparable to or surpasses that of 16-shot and BM25 methods, despite their higher token requirements.
+For Llama3, \alg improves over zero-shot by 12.3\% while using the same 108.2 tokens. \alg demonstrates substantial gains in Reasoning (e.g., +15.1\% for LLama3) and Safety tasks (e.g., +14.4\% for LLama3).
+In some cases, \alg's performance is comparable to or surpasses that of 16-shot and BM25 methods, despite their higher token requirements.
 Furthermore, it exhibits robustness across various template formats, highlighting its versatility.